Minor in Possession of Alcohol

 Learn about the laws and penalties surrounding underage drinking and possession of alcohol by a minor.

-Minor in possession (MIP) laws (sometimes called underage drinking laws) target sales of alcohol to minors and public possession of alcohol by minors.
-Since the passage in 1984 of the National Minimum Drinking Age Act, all states have had to raise their minimum drinking age to 21.
-States that did not risked losing federal funds.
-All states presently comply with the Drinking Age Act.
-(23 U.S.C. § 158.)
+Minor-in-possession (MIP) laws (sometimes called underage drinking laws) target sales of alcohol to minors and public possession of alcohol by minors.
+Since the 1984 passage of the National Minimum Drinking Age Act, all states have raised their minimum drinking age to 21 to avoid losing federal highway funds.
+(23 U.S.C. § 158 (2025).)

 Under the Drinking Age Act and many state laws, certain instances of private possession of alcohol by a minor do not fall under the laws' prohibitions, such as: